Molasses Ginger Cookies with Candied Ginger

 • Add the egg and continue whipping for another 1-2 minutes.

-• In a separate bowl, mix together the flour, ginger, allspice, cinnamon, salt and baking soda.
+• In a separate bowl, mix the flour, ginger, allspice, cinnamon, salt, and baking soda.

 • Add the dry ingredients to the wet and mix to form a soft dough.

-• Chop the soft candied ginger into small chunks and add them to the dough and mix to evenly distribute.
+• Chop the soft candied ginger into small chunks and add them to the dough.
+Mix to evenly distribute.

 • Preheat the oven to 350 degrees F.